menu

 Occupations and Workforce

-When you are in Oklaunion, you'll notice that it is more blue-collar than most other communities in America.
-47.06% of Oklaunion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Oklaunion is a blue-collar town, with 47.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Oklaunion is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Oklaunion who work in sales jobs (29.41%), office and administrative support (23.53%), and personal care services (0.00%).

 Setting & Lifestyle